ProspersMartin/My-Postcard/README.md

 ![](./images/sampleOfOpenBrowserOption.png)

 ## Build / Layout
-  The project was developed using only HTML, CSS, Font Awesome (for the Icons), and Google Fonts (to match the Instagram typography as closely as possible).
+  This project was developed using only HTML and CSS.